MaastrichtU-CDS/cdse-core/readme.md

 #Running in production mode
 The most easy way to get started in production mode, is to run it in docker containers.
 First set the environment variables like the provided .env files.
 You will see there are some variables you cannot fill yet.
-These will become available after we run the script and configured keycloak.
+These will become available after you run the script and configured keycloak.

 The project provides a docker-compose file.
-To use it, install docker compose and run the command:
+To use it, install docker-compose and run the command:
 - docker-compose up

 This will start: